syre-data/tutorials/intermediate/fireworks/README.md

 We can now re-analyze the project to incorporate the new results and take a look to see if Recipe C is better.

 ### New analysis
 Amazing!
 It looks like the researchers actually did find a recipe that is quieter.
-But we, what is that?
-The error on the values washes out the effect?
+But wait, what is that?
+The error bar washes out the effect?
 Looks like we'll need to dig into these numbers a bit deeper to figure out if Recipe C really is better.

 Let's write our own script to plot a histogram for all the trials in each recipe.
 <details>